Bilal-Anarwala/BankingClass/README.md

 ## Introduction

-This project was done to practice Object Oriented Programming in Java.
+This follow-along project was done to practice Object Oriented Programming in Java.

 ## Project Structure